 Culled from the pages of their book, Play It Loud: An Epic History of the Style, Sound & Revolution of the Electric Guitar, renowned guitar journalists Brad Tolinski and Alan di Perna run down the 10 key innovators who made the electric guitar the ultimate rock machine it is today.

-Play It Loud: An Epic History of the Style, Sound & Revolution of the Electric Guitar is available in bookstores and online.
+Play It Loud: An Epic History of the Style, Sound & Revolution of the Electric Guitar is now available in paperback and you can find it in bookstores and online.

 1. George Beauchamp

 PHOTO: Museum of Making Music | Creative Commons

 The whole electric guitar idea might never have gotten off the ground had Texas-born George Delmetia Beauchamp figured out how to create a string-driven, electro-magnetic guitar pickup.
 He implemented the design on the first commercially produced electric, the RO-PAT-IN A-25 “Frying Pan,” which hit the market in 1932.
 RO-PAT-IN would eventually morph into Rickenbacker.

 PHOTO: Guitar Player Archives (Charlie Christian)